puppetlabs/puppet-docs/source/pe/2.0/compliance_basics.markdown

 When using this workflow, Puppet audits the state of resources, rather than enforcing a desired state; it does not make changes to any audited resources.
 Instead, changes are to be made manually (or by some out-of-band process) and reviewed for approval after the fact.

-After changes have been reviewed in Puppet Dashboard, any approved changes will be considered the baseline state in future reports.
+After changes have been reviewed in the console, any approved changes will be considered the baseline state in future reports.
 Rejected changes will continue to be reported as non-baseline states until they are reverted manually on the affected machines.

 ### Resources and Attributes